 Year Round Adventures

-Guided summer and winter packages are available year-round.
+Guided and all-inclusive summer and winter packages are available year-round.
 In the summer enjoy hiking, fly-fishing, flightseeing, glacier hiking, and canoeing.
-Winter activities include ice fishing, snowshoeing, cross-country skiing, dog mushing, and snow machining.
+Winter activities include ice fishing, snowshoeing, cross-country skiing, and dog mushing.
 The Hoppers cleared miles of ski trails around the lodge in their free time (between raising two teenagers, building the lodge, and working in Fairbanks).